8:00 - 2:30 Monday - Friday

 Our school is conveniently located between South Walton and Freeport off US 331 - just 7 minutes north of US 98 and 7 minutes from the center of Freeport.

-Our campus is surrounded by mature trees, with work underway to install a natural playground, organic gardens, and outside deck.
+Our natural play yard includes a lunch/work deck, sand play areas, organic gardens, and a copse of native trees.
 Outdoor work and play are an integral part of each school day.

 Sweetbay Magnolias (Magnolia virginiana) are cousins of southern magnolias that are found in several indigenous plant communities in Walton County, including the small copse of native trees in our play yard.
 They have beautiful white flowers with a vanilla scent and are distinguished by their bright red seed pods.

 Photo source: Georgia Native Plant Society